 - 1000 mg of mastic gum per day for 14 days

 Many people have success consuming apple cider vinegar a few times throughout the day to help keep the stomach environment acidic which H pylori doesn’t like.
 While there’s no scientific research on this natural remedy it may be worth a try.

 Probiotics are healthy bacteria that help maintain your gut microbiome balance.
 In this scientific study, it was shown that using probiotics before or after a treatment protocol for H pylori improved eradication rates.
 This suggests that including probiotics in your treatment plan may help some individuals.
-You can check out a few of the best probiotics for H pylori, SIBO, and other gut issues here.
 One of the highest quality medical grade probiotics is VSL #3.

 The H. pylori Natural Cure

 So, maybe you’ve read a bunch of information on different options to use but are still wondering how to treat H. pylori naturally.
 This is the combination protocol that combines the most effective natural options available into one simple plan.

 As always, you should consult a doctor for expert medical advice but if you want to try a natural solution on your own this is a great option.

 - Allimed 2 capsules 3 times a day (for 3 weeks)